-The Company had owned the associate Toptrans (Suzhou) Corporation Limited through Toptrans Corporation Limited, a subsidiary of LuxNet Corporation.
-On May 6, 2020, the Board of Directors of Toptrans (Suzhou) Corporation Limited re-elected its directors, the Company did not obtain any number of directors.
-Hence, the Company lost its significant influence over Toptrans (Suzhou) Corporation Limited.
-The investment is deemed as repurchase after disposal, and is recognized as financial assets at fair value through other comprehensive income.
-This was a material transaction for the concerned year and was also an infrequent transaction.
-As the subsequent measurement of the financial assets had a material impact on the amount of investments accounted for using equity method and was so important as to influence financial statement users' understanding of the overall financial statements, losing material influence on the associate owned by its subsidiary and the subsequent measurement of the financial assets at fair value were therefore the important matters to be audited while we were auditing the financial report of LuxNet Corporation.
+The Group's investment in Toptrans (Suzhou) Corporation Limited was originally accounted for using the equity method.
+On May 6, 2020, the Board of Directors of Toptrans (Suzhou) Corporation Limited re-elected its directors, the Group did not obtain any number of directors.
+Hence, the Group lost its significant influence over Toptrans (Suzhou) Corporation Limited.
+The investment is deemed as repurchase after disposal, and is recognized at fair value.
+This transaction is significant and unusual, and could have an effect on user's understanding of financial statements.
+Therefore, lost significant influence of investments accounted for using the equity method is the key audit matter for our audit.